The Case for Job Search Automation

 Job Discovery

-Set up automated job alerts on LinkedIn, Naukri, Indeed, and Google (using "job alerts" for specific search queries).
-Use tools like Getro or Huntr to aggregate listings across platforms.
-Some platforms now use AI to proactively surface relevant roles based on your profile — turn these features on and review them daily rather than manually searching.
+Set up automated alerts on LinkedIn, Naukri, Indeed, and Google (use "job alerts" for specific queries).
+Use Getro or Huntr to aggregate across platforms.
+Some platforms now use AI to proactively surface relevant roles based on your profile.
+Turn these on and review daily rather than manually searching.

 Resume Tailoring

-Tools like Talenlio and Jobscan can automatically compare a job description to your resume and highlight specific changes to make.
-This isn't fully automated — you still make the changes — but the analysis that previously took 30 minutes now takes 2 minutes.
+Tools like Talenlio and Jobscan automatically compare a JD to your resume and highlight specific changes.
+Not fully automated.
+You still make the changes.
+But the analysis that used to take 30 minutes now takes 2.

 Application Tracking

-Use a simple spreadsheet or tools like Huntr, Notion, or Trello to track every application automatically.
+Use a spreadsheet or Huntr, Notion, or Trello to track every application.
 Log: company, role, date applied, resume version, outcome.
 This data is essential for understanding what's working and what isn't.
+A friend tracked everything in Notion for three months and discovered her callback rate was 22% for fintech roles and 4% for D2C roles.
+She stopped applying to D2C entirely.
+Two interviews became four within a month.

 Email Follow-Ups

-Template your follow-up emails and use tools like Streak (CRM inside Gmail) to set reminders for follow-up timing.
-You still personalise and send each email, but the scheduling and reminding is automated.
+Template your follow-ups and use Streak (CRM inside Gmail) to set reminders.
+You still personalise and send each email.
+The scheduling and reminding is automated.

 What NOT to Automate: The Human Layer